 The Parent Teacher Organization integrates resources of the home, school, and community by enhancing the quality of education for the students it serves.
-The organization allows parents, teachers, and students the opportunity to contribute to the general planning of educational and social activities of the school.
+The organization allows parents, teachers, and students to contribute to the school's educational and social activities.
 Suggestions are always welcome.
 AR Johnson encourages 100% participation.
 The times and dates of regular meetings will be announced on the ARJ website.
 PTO dues and fundraisers support many endeavors including award plaques and scholarships which are presented to students and teachers each year.